hussaintaj-mitodl/15.071-spring-2017/content/pages/logistic-regression/assignment-3/_index.md

 How can we use analytics to predict the popularity of a song?
 In this assignment, we challenge ourselves to predict whether a song will reach a spot in the Top 10 of the Billboard Hot 100 Chart.

 Taking an analytics approach, we aim to use information about a song's properties to predict its popularity.
-The dataset [songs (CSV)](./resolveuid/0657f55b10c097853d2bee6e5186764d) consists of all songs which made it to the Top 10 of the Billboard Hot 100 Chart from 1990-2010 plus a sample of additional songs that didn't make the Top 10.
+The dataset {{% resource_link "0657f55b-10c0-9785-3d2b-ee6e5186764d" "songs (CSV)" %}} consists of all songs which made it to the Top 10 of the Billboard Hot 100 Chart from 1990-2010 plus a sample of additional songs that didn't make the Top 10.
 This data comes from three sources: [Wikipedia](http://en.wikipedia.org/wiki/Billboard_Hot_100), [Billboard.com](http://www.billboard.com/), and [EchoNest](https://en.wikipedia.org/wiki/The_Echo_Nest).

 The variables included in the dataset either describe the artist or the song, or they are associated with the following song attributes: time signature, loudness, key, pitch, tempo, and timbre.